Azumaya algebras and Barr Theorem: Azumaya algebras

 Note that we allow the trivial algebra to be an Azumaya algebra.
+Note also that any matrix algebra is Azumaya.

+In this section $k$ will denote a commutative base ring, and $R$ will denote the ``generic'' separably closed commutative $k$-algebra, model of the coherent theory $T_1$ described in the first section.

+One can equivalently describe the algebra structure by a bilinear map $\mu\colon A\times A\rightarrow A$; its scalar extension along $k\rightarrow S$ is the unique $S$-algebra $A_S$ through which every bilinear map extending $\mu$ factors.
+Thus all subsequent arguments can be phrased without explicit tensor notation.

+Over a finitely generated free $k$-module, an algebra structure is given concretely by a multiplication table.
+A module $A$, finitely generated projective over~$k$, is given concretely by a projection matrix over $k$ \cite[Chap.~I]{LQ}, and we can similarly represent the algebra structure by a multiplication table (so $m^3$~elements of~$k$ if the projection matrix has finite size~$m$).
+We can then compute \cite[Theorem~X-1.6]{LQ} comaximal elements $s_1,\dots,s_l$ such that $A[1/s_i]$ is free over $k[1/s_i]$, and the second condition for being an Azumaya algebra becomes then that \(l\)~determinants are invertible.\footnote{After localisation to $s_i$ the Azumaya algebra becomes free of rank $r_i=n_i^2\leqslant m$.} From this discussion follows that if $A$ is an Azumaya algebra, given by a multiplication table, and we have a commutative $k$-algebra $k\rightarrow S$, then the algebra $A_S$ over $S$, with the same multiplication table, is also an Azumaya algebra.

-We have the following characterisation, which generalizes the result that an algebra is central simple over a field iff it can be split by a separable extension of this field.
+We have the following characterisation, which generalises the result that an algebra is central simple over a field if, and only if, it can be split by a separable extension of this field.